-August– As part of our continuing partnership programme Alex Elliott, our Artistic Director, is joining Claire Webster Saaremets of Skimstone Arts during the Edinburgh Fringe Festival in a piece about early onset demential called ‘The Ties that Bind’.
-It’s at the Whitespace Gallery 3rd-9th of August and 21st -23rd of August at 15:20.
-Come along if you’re up in Auld Reekie.
+August– As part of our continuing partnership programme Alex Elliott, our Artistic Director, joined Claire Webster Saaremets of Skimstone Arts during the Edinburgh Fringe Festival in a piece about early onset dementia called ‘The Ties that Bind’.
+The show received some fantastic feedback from those who came to see the show and there will probably be a tour in 2018.
+Watch this space.

 16th May – We were delighted to be invited to be a part of the 19th Nursing and Midwifery Conference celebrated at the Centre for Life in Newcastle Upon Tyne.
 Carol Clewlow created a piece called ‘A Serious Incident’ that brought together a modern nurse, Florence Nightingale and the perennial challenge of pressure damage.
 The play was very well received in spite of Gary Kitching’s best efforts to provoke the packed conference whilst playing the money chasing lawyer.
 What was very clear is just how dedicated and resilient the nurses of the NUTH Trust are.

 23rd of March– We were invited to perform Squirrels our piece about the provision of Mental Health Services for young people, at Woodhorn in Northumberland by Cygnus Support.
 The piece was very well received by the audience, which was made up of Cygnus employees and partner organisations.
 There were a lot of experienced and dedicated workers who contributed to a lively and passionate debate about what the future should like when it comes to Mental Health Service provision for young people.